philippmarcus/dsnd-sparkify/README.md

 # Sparkify

+This project is the cap-stone project of the Udacity Data Science Nano-degree.
+It shows a full big data machine learning project written in Apache Spark and executed on an AWS Elastic Map Reduce (EMR) cluster with AWS Stepfunctions.

 Sparkify is a fictional music streaming service, comparable to Spotify.
+Udacity provides a Sparkify user event log that spans 60 full days and contains all events created by each single user, e.g. by logging in, selecting the next song, or liking a song.
 In this project, a user log of approx. 12 GB is given.
 The entries contain all events created by single users, e.g. by logging in, selecting the next song, or liking a song.

 Some users within this event log cancelled their subscription.
 The goal of this project is to predict for a given trace of user evens whether this user is likely to cancel his subscription and consequently stop to use Sparkify.

-The technical solution is based on PySpark and Jupyter Notebook.
-It is executable on Amazon EMR.
+The blog post to this project with a detailled description can be found on [my blog](www.google.de).

 ## Project results